 But oceans are not like thin lines.
 Like I don't know if you've noticed that.
 Think about this: never in the history of the earth has the ocean ever formed a perfectly straight line.
 It's wild and chaotic.
 Every second transforms it into a thousand new valleys and peaks.
-It's peaceful, yet dangerous.
+It's peaceful and dangerous.
 It's beautiful and deadly.
-And no one has ever reached it's deepest floors.

 An ocean can cover anything.
 People, ships, sometimes even islands are swallowed whole, never to see the sun again.
 Entire continents could sink beneath the waves.
 You'd never even know they existed unless you dove beneath the surface.

 The ocean is unpredictable and utterly untamable.
 But look to the ocean's horizon and what do you see?
 A perfectly straight line.
-We know it's not straight, but that's all we can see.
-We can try to get closer to the horizon.
+We know it's not straight, but that's what our eyes tell us.
+We can try to get closer to inspect the horizon.
 But chasing the horizon will only bring us more horizon.
 Sure, it begins to change as we approach land.
 The horizon of a landscape can change.
 But the ocean's horizon will always be a perfectly straight line, no matter how close we get try to get to it.

 I find myself wanting to live my life in perfectly thin lines.
 It's not what I need, but it's what I want.
 It would be so orderly and beautiful.
 So entirely stable and predictable.
 I can see it with my mind's eye: the perfect version of myself.
 I can picture it, but I can never quite obtain it.
 So I want to live life in the thin lines, but the ocean is where I need to be.

-I can't create thin lines, only illusions that fall apart as you step closer.
+I can't create thin lines, only illusions that fall apart upon approach.
 I need God's deep waters of grace and love.
 I need to go through the peaks and the valleys of growth.
 The moments of tranquility and the stormy waves.
 All of these are necessary.
 But more than anything, I need to be swallowed up in his oceans of love.